Fastest journey7hr 21m

 If you are arriving at Gare du Nord from London, bear in mind that you can buy Paris Métro tickets at the Eurostar terminal at St. Pancras and on board the Eurostar train.
 Similarly, passengers arriving at the Gare du Nord on Thalys trains from Germany, Belgium and the Netherlands can buy Metro tickets on the train (at the Thalys Bar).
 Although universally referred to as Métro tickets, they are in fact valid on RER trains too.

-Paris to Saint-Jean-de-Maurienne
+Paris Lyon to St-Jean-de-Maurienne Arvan

 The high-speed journey on a TGV from Paris Gare de Lyon to the Maurienne Valley takes 3 hrs 40 mins.
 Most trains on this route make just two stops between Paris and St-Jean-de-Maurienne Arvan.
 Those two stops are at Lyon-St Exupéry (for Lyon Airport) and at Chambéry.
 The first half of the journey, from Paris to Lyon, is a high-speed dash through undulating terrain.
 Running east from Lyon, the pace slows as the train runs through landscapes that become more and more mountainous.